February 7, 2016

 Writing for other blogs is a great way to both market yourself and make some income on the side.
 You’ll quickly grow a list of peers who look to you as a professional.
 Your words are seen by more eyes and you get to make a few dollars on the side.
 It’s a win-win scenario if you have the chops.

-I myself wrote for a couple popular blogs before starting Web-Crunch.
+I myself wrote for a couple of popular blogs before starting Web-Crunch.
 For me, it was a great way to learn how the larger blogs work so I could one day later use the tried and true tactics towards pushing my own blog live (thus Web-Crunch was born).
 Your results may vary, but I encourage you to get in contact with your favorite blogs and inquire about writing for them.
 In my past cold calling(via email) worked surprisingly well.

-2. Write and sell an eBook
+2. Write and Sell an eBook

 I’ll be blunt and say an eBook is a lot of work.
 There’s also no guarantee anyone will give two shits about the book let alone pay for it.
 We live in a world where knowledge is easily accessible and with that people prefer convenience over reward.
 Some eBooks are worth their price and more while others were just a marketing scheme to get your money.